 Typhoon season should be avoided (July-September).
 The skies open up and unleash some pretty fierce downpours of rain.
 The winds can also blow quite strongly.
-Summer brings heat, humidiity, thunderstorms, and lots of rain.
+Summer brings heat, humidity, thunderstorms, and lots of rain.

 Pick up a good rain jacket, especially if you plan on visiting during the typhoon season.
 Check out my list of the 7 best jackets to take traveling here.